We are open - safety is our top priority!

 How Can I Lower Out-of-pocket Costs?

 Even with insurance plans and discount plans, dental procedures can be costly.
-Many dental offices provide flexible financing options and repayment plans, but if yours doesn’t then a medical credit company may help you.
-CareCredit is accepted by more than 200,000 providers across the nation offers short-term financing for dental treatments and they usually have a 24-month, same-as-cash option that will incur no interest charges if the balance is paid in full within the agreed-upon term.
-A 60-month option is available from some companies, but not on a same-as-cash basis.
-The drawback to financing dental procedures is that the interest rate can add substantially to the overall cost of the procedure.
-Interest rates start at 15% and can go to more than 20%, and there will be an application and an approval process, so not everyone will qualify for financing.
+Many dental offices provide flexible financing options and repayment options, but if yours doesn’t then a medical credit company may help you.
+CareCredit is accepted by more than 200,000 providers across the nation offers short-term financing for dental treatments.
+There will be an application and an approval process, so not everyone will qualify for financing.
 If you want more information on financing your dental procedures, then call our Belchertown office and we’ll be happy to answer your questions about out-of-pocket dental expenses.

 Many senior organizations such as AMAC and AARP provide numerous discounts to seniors for both goods and services that include insurance, so check with them for additional discounts that may help you manage your out-of-pocket dental expenses.